WalletConnect/walletconnect-docs/docs/old_web3modal/advanced/mobile-linking.md

 ## For Dapps

 - Every task that relies on user to be redirected to a wallet needs to be triggered by explicit user action like clicking on a button or a link.
-If you perform a sign / rpc etc. request without prior user action, redirect to wallet will likely fail.
+If you perform a sign / RPC etc. request without prior user action, redirect to wallet will likely fail.
 - Make sure you don't don't do any extra work besides your original action as there seems to be a limit of 300ms between user click and redirect to the wallet.
 If there is other network request in between, redirect will likely fail.
 - Use libraries like [wagmi](https://wagmi.sh) or [viem](https://viem.sh) as they provide prepare/simulate tools that automatically handle many edge cases mentioned above.